the-teachingRSE-project/competencies/competencies.md

 Ideally, projects stem from collaborations with scientists within the institution and RSE students take the role of a consultant.

-To emphasize the exposure to domains outside of their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
+To emphasise the exposure to domains outside of their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
 We support the idea of broadening the interaction with other domains even more.
 This schools their ability to quickly adapt their vocabulary and thinking to other disciplines.

 During the Master's programme, students should pick an RSE specialisation from the list in this paper and attend additional courses to deepen their knowledge in the field.
-Example courses for specialisation might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.
+Example courses for specialisation might, e.g., be HPC engineering/parallel programming, numerical mathematics/scientific computing, web development, data stewardship, AI models/statistics, community management/training.

 The programme is finalised with a master's thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
 The thesis should answer a relevant research